leangjia/blender_docs/manual/modeling/meshes/editing/face/intersect_knife.rst

    :Menu:      :menuselection:`Face --> Intersect (Knife)`

 The Intersect tool lets you cut intersections into geometry.
-It is a bit like Boolean Tool, but, does not calculate interior/exterior.
+It is a bit like the Boolean tool, but, does not calculate interior/exterior geometry.
 Faces are split along the intersections, leaving new edges selected.

 Source